 Welcome to our website which we hope you will find both useful and informative.

 With patient’s needs at the heart of everything we do, our website has been designed to help you find the information you need.
-As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful resources on support organisations or you can visit the self help page where you can even make your own referals directly to some specialist services.
+As well as specific practice details such as opening hours and how to register, you’ll find resources on cancer screening, links to a number of diverse support organisations or you can visit the self help page where you can even make your own referals directly to some specialist services.

-Message from the Park and St Francis Research Team: "We need your help - please consider enrolling in this study"
+Message from the Park and St Francis Research Team: "Help Fight Covid-19 by aiding research"

 'Park and St Francis Surgery is supporting vital COVID 19 research.
 As part of this, we are helping to carry out a national priority research study called PRINCIPLE.
 If you have symptoms of COVID 19, are aged 65 or over, OR are aged 50-64 and have an existing health condition, you may be eligible to join this important study.
 If you'd like to discuss taking part in PRINCIPLE, please contact us.